 Paul Curtis demonstrates how a scalable data store that provides traditional updateable file semantics along with message streaming and NoSQL table APIs can solve these problems and allow very simple containerized application development.
 You’ll learn how to make your containerized applications, including stateful applications and legacy code, reliable and available in highly scalable systems locally and globally.

 Paul Curtis is a principal solutions engineer at MapR, where he provides pre- and postsales technical support to MapR’s worldwide systems engineering team.
-Previously, Paul served as senior operations engineer for Unami, a startup founded to deliver on the promise of interactive TV for consumers, networks, and advertisers; systems manager for Spiral Universe, a company providing school administration software as a service; senior support engineer positions at Sun Microsystems; enterprise account technical management positions for both Netscape and FileNet; and roles in application development at Applix, IBM Service Bureau, and Ticketron.
+Previously, Paul was senior operations engineer for Unami, a startup founded to deliver on the promise of interactive TV for consumers, networks, and advertisers; systems manager for Spiral Universe, a company providing school administration software as a service; and senior support engineer at Sun Microsystems and held positions in enterprise account technical management for both Netscape and FileNet and application development at Applix, IBM Service Bureau, and Ticketron.
 Paul got started in the ancient personal computing days; he began his first full-time programming job on the day the IBM PC was introduced.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com